Mujeeb4582/Mujeeb4582/README.md

-- 🌱 I’m currently learning **HTML, CSS, SCSS, JavaScript, React, Redux, PostgresSQL, Ruby**
+- 🌱 I’m currently learning **HTML, CSS, SCSS, JavaScript, React, Redux, PostgresSQL, Ruby-on-Rails**
 - 👯 I’m looking to collaborate on with other content creator
 - 🤔 I’m looking for help with with someone who need help
 - 📫 How to reach me: **mujeeburahman4582@gmail.com**